benyangtang/opennex_sample1/README.md

   - scipy
   - pyferret
   - flask
+- The Container image is in the Docker hub: benyang22/opennex_docker .
 # Your own code
 - The files of your own code are stored in a directory outside of the Docker image, and and the directory is mounted when the Docker container is launched.
 - So this Docker image can be used for any code as long as the following simple rules are observed: